Strategies for Teaching Quantitative Concepts Online

 Convert Face-to-Face Materials to Online Materials

-When converting instructional materials from a face to face format to an online accelerated course format, the content should be enhanced to increase learning and interaction levels among students, while simultaneously encouraging online communication.
+When converting instructional materials from a face-to-face format to an online accelerated course format, the content should be enhanced to increase learning and interaction levels among students, while simultaneously encouraging online communication.
 Content can be enhanced by using a variety of technology tools from audio, video, graphics, blogs, wikis, podcasts and more.

 Analyze PPT Content